kimhonggithub/Image-Based-Search-Engine/README.md

 # Image-Based-Search-Engine
-This is the respository for the 2022-2023 Capstone Project II at CADT, under the supervision of Mr. Him Soklong.
-The main objective of this project is building an image-based search engine for ecommerce website.
+Welcome to the repository for the Capstone Project II (2022-2023) at CADT, supervised by Mr. Him Soklong.
+This project focuses on developing an image-based search engine for an ecommerce website.

 ### Team members
 This project is under advisor Him Soklong and involved four students in the fourth year of the bachelor in Computer Science: